MrHedmad/make_in_short/src/weird.md

 This section covers a bunch of edge cases that you will encounter as you write more complex makefiles.

+## One shell
+One of the odd things about make is that *it runs each line in the body in a different shell*.

 ## Unknown prerequisites
 Assume you have a `create_random_files` function that does just that: it makes some `N` number of files, with unknown file names, in some output directory.

-You want to use all of these files as input to create a `all.txt` file, just like the above example.
+You want to use all of these files as input to create the `all.txt` file, just like the above example.
 You might write this makefile (that will **not** work):

 ```makefile